skg-if/extensions/index.md

 ## Scope of an extension
 An SKG-IF extension can cover three distinct aspects about the data model:
+- **Core entity extensions:** new properties and relation that extend the set of propertiesand relations of core entities to address the needs of the specific case statement;
-- **Extension-specific entities:** brand-new entities that reflect semantics and structure different from the core entities, i.e. no core entity can be seen as a super-entity of community entities;
+- **Brand-new additions:** brand-new entities that reflect semantics and structure different from the core entities, i.e., no core entity can be seen as a super-entity of community entities.
-- **Core entity extensions:** properties that extend the set of properties of core entities to address the needs of the specific case statement;
-- **Extension-specific relationships:** relationships that link entities (either core or extension-specific) reflecting the semantics of the case statement.

 Furthermore, an extension can provide **additional specifications for the APIs**, more specifically:
-- Define a list and the relative behaviour of **additional HTTP parameters** to customise the behaviour of the [core API resolver methods](https://skg-if.github.io/api/) defined by the SKG-IF;
+- Define a list and the relative behaviour of **additional HTTP parameters** to customise the behaviour of the [core API resolver methods]({% link api/index.md}) defined by the SKG-IF;
 - Define **brand-new, additional API methods** with advanced functionalities and custom behaviours.